 It’s wasn’t Netflix’s fault.
 Contracts expire, shit happens.
 Still, it kinda sucked.
 So of course, my first instinct was to find a way to download it.
 Legally, of course… ahem.

 Really really like PlayOn?
 They offer a LIFETIME plan, which means unlimited Netflix, Hulu, YouTube, HBO Go, whatever downloads forever, for one price.
 There’s a sale right now (11/21/17) and it’s only $49.99 to get any show that you want to be able to watch offline or before it leaves.

-[UPDATE: The Lifetime plan is only $39.99 right now!
-(As of 12/9/17) Forty bucks for unlimited downloads.
+[UPDATE: The Lifetime plan is only $29.99 right now!
+(As of 12/14/17) Thirty bucks for unlimited downloads.
 Or you know, however much your cloud/computer/USB drive can hold.
 My sister bought me this for Christmas. ♥ ]

 You can go ahead and stream these videos to your TV or phone as well.
 With Roku, ChromeCast, Amazon FireTV, iOS and Android devices, and XBox, you can even skip ads using AdSkip!
 Here’s a full list of devices you can use.